 Conceptual comparison across 3 operational axes.
 Times are illustrative.

-What real-time intelligence really is
+What real-time consumer intelligence actually is

 — TOMÁS CRIADO · EPICAL